Corona Virus… Certainly on everybody’s mind at the moment.

 - Vitamin C – oranges, papayas, strawberries, kiwi, organic leafy green vegetables (spinach, bok choy, kale), broccoli, bell peppers

-- Zinc – seafood, pumpkin seed, sea vegetables, and beans, lentils and legumes
+- Zinc – seafood, pumpkin seed, sea vegetables, beans, lentils, and legumes

 - Vitamin D – salmon, fatty fish, egg yolks, cheese (if tolerable), mushrooms

-- Consumption of fresh garlic – crush garlic and wait up to 60 seconds to enhance formation of allicin
+- Consumption of fresh garlic – crush garlic and wait up to 60 seconds to enhance the formation of allicin.

 - Vitamin A – liver, cod liver oil, mackerel, salmon; beta-carotene: sweet potato, winter squash, kale, collards, carrots

 - During active viral infection, maintain adequate hydration.

 - Reduce dietary sugar, processed “empty” foods & alcohol intake